CITRIX: Owning the Legitimate Backdoor

 I mean to simply send a form to their localhost, since when you use a form and submit it for them back where they came from, you could embed cmd commands in a textarea and possibly do it remotely.
 It works on Tor for example, I was researching a way of shutting Tor down this way, by sending a large payload.
 But Tor requires authentication I learned.
 Since Citrix doesn’t, it might as well work.

-Depending how CITRIX configured it may or may not require authentication.
-As I showed above, there are many different ways someone can penetrate a CITRIX server.
+Depending how CITRIX is configured it may or may not require authentication.

 I see what u mean.
-Interesting, through needs to be verified.
+Interesting, through, it needs to be verified.
 I may play around with this concept over the weekend.

 Evidently there’s also a lot of .rdp files (MS Term Server connectoids) out there, although not quite as many.
 Second one I tried took me right to some desktop app.